 Zhangye Danxia Landform of China resembles a canvas of colours.
 This amazing geological formation is a large area of hills, valleys, and ravine comprised of rainbow colours all due to the presence of red sandstone and several other minerals.
 Certainly one of the most colourful places in the world.READ MORE: Beyond The Great Wall – 10 Must-Have Experiences In China

 Pink Lake in Western Australia defy the norms of nature and breaks the typical image of deep blue lakes surrounded by pristine green forests.
 The water of the lake appears pink due to a rare species of algae which releases a red pigment with high saline content, giving it its distinct colour.

 Cano Cristales River is fondly known as "River of Five Colours" or "Liquid Rainbow" and is the most colourful river in the world.
-The red, yellow, orange, green and blue shades of the river is due to the presence of red coloured river beds and the presence of coloured rocks.
+Located in Colombia The red, yellow, orange, green and blue shades of the river are due to the presence of red coloured river beds and the presence of coloured rocks.

 Hawai’i Volcanoes National Park is perhaps the best place on earth to witness the sheer force of nature and creation of geothermal activity.
 The lava flows over the layers of basalt black rocks and falls dramatically in the sea.
 One can actually witness and feel the power of nature and its dynamics in Hawai’i.